gisma-courses/LV-uav-workflow/morea/Postprocessing/assessment.md

 {% include ass.html content="
-- Follow the instructions of Agisoft Metashape Bbasiuc worflow and Metashape Workflow+ to derive the first orthoimage and dense cloud.
+- Follow the instructions of `Metashape` basic workflow and `Metashape Ortho+` to derive the first orthoimage and dense cloud.
 You will find the image data on Ilias <br><br>
 - Create one orthoimage with 1 cm , and 5 cm ground sampling resolution (GSD).
 Perform an visual inspection of the image.
 Are you satisfied? <br><br>
 - Prepare a short summary with your main findings for the upcoming session.